isomerpages/sndgo-corp/_initiatives/Artificial Intelligence/Singapore AI Research Week.md

 <div style="background-color: #f3f3f3; ; padding: 20px 40px 5px 40px; margin-left: 0;">

-<b>About the National Olympiad in AI (NOAI)</b>
+<b>About the National Olympiad in AI (NOAI)</b><br><br>

 The&nbsp;National Olympiad in AI (NOAI)&nbsp;is Singapore’s premier AI competition, aimed at discovering, inspiring, and developing the next generation of AI creators.
 Organised by&nbsp;AI Singapore&nbsp;in collaboration with&nbsp;Nanyang Technological University (NTU), this inaugural edition of NOAI serves as both a learning platform and a gateway for students to represent Singapore at the prestigious&nbsp;International Olympiad in AI (IOAI).
-More details about NOAI 2025 can be found here:&nbsp;https://learn.aisingapore.org/national-olympiad-in-artificial-intelligence/.
+More details about NOAI 2025 can be found here: <a href="https://learn.aisingapore.org/national-olympiad-in-artificial-intelligence/">https://learn.aisingapore.org/national-olympiad-in-artificial-intelligence/.</a><br><br>

-Highlights of the Event:
+Highlights of the Event:<br>

-*   The announcement of NOAI winners
+	- The announcement of NOAI winners<br>

-*   A prize presentation ceremony
+	- A prize presentation ceremony<br>

-*   Sharing sessions by the winners
+	- Sharing sessions by the winners<br><br>

 </div>